opencv/opencv/modules/core/doc/basic_structures.rst

         // n-D case
         size_t hash(const int* idx) const;

-        // low-level element-acccess functions,
+        // low-level element-access functions,
-        // special variants for 1D, 2D, 3D cases and the generic one for n-D case.
+        // special variants for 1D, 2D, 3D cases, and the generic one for n-D case.
         //
         // return pointer to the matrix element.
-        //  if the element is there (it's non-zero), the pointer to it is returned
+        //  if the element is there (it is non-zero), the pointer to it is returned
-        //  if it's not there and createMissing=false, NULL pointer is returned
+        //  if it is not there and createMissing=false, NULL pointer is returned
-        //  if it's not there and createMissing=true, then the new element
+        //  if it is not there and createMissing=true, the new element
         //    is created and initialized with 0.
-Pointer to it is returned
+Pointer to it is returned.
         //  If the optional hashval pointer is not NULL, the element hash value is
-        //  not computed, but *hashval is taken instead. uchar* ptr(int i0, bool createMissing, size_t* hashval=0);
+        //  not computed but *hashval is taken instead. uchar* ptr(int i0, bool createMissing, size_t* hashval=0);
         uchar* ptr(int i0, int i1, bool createMissing, size_t* hashval=0);
         uchar* ptr(int i0, int i1, int i2, bool createMissing, size_t* hashval=0);